0x1772/0x1772/README.md

 - 🌱 I’m currently learning **Flutter and Carbon**

-- 🤝 I’m looking for help with [InstAutomation](https://github.com/0x1772/InstAutomation)
+- 🤝 I’m looking for help for ai project named CryptAI

 - 📫 How to reach me **info@0x1772.live**